Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 Sa bukid, walang papel..

-It’s beautiful!
-If only we could breathe all the fresh air there was!
-The main roads are concrete and narrow, but there’s no traffic jam.
-There’s also a little chapel nearby where people celebrate the Mass on Sundays.
+It’s a beautiful place!
+If only we could breathe all the fresh air there!
+The main roads were concrete and narrow, but there was no traffic jam.
+There’s also a little chapel nearby where people celebrate Holy Masses on Sundays.

 The chapel